I killed a star last night. With my fist

 I thought of throwing him back into the sky, far

 away from me.
-But up above waited Little
+But above waited more little

 was afraid of.
 A place more fearful than the dried